nilswenning/Longboard-Neopixel-Control/README.md

 A small project I made when i was 14.

-It runns on a ESP8266 and a Neopixel Webserver
+It runns on a ESP8266 and is a small Neopixel Webserver